karlvr/empire-state/packages/react/README.md

 The `Controller` has a `value` property to access the current state, and a `setValue` function to change that state.
 Changes to the `Controller`’s `value` are _immediately_ visible in code, but they _DO NOT_ trigger a re-render in React, unlike `useState`.

 A `useControllerWithInitialState` hook always returns the _same_ `Controller` object, so passing a controller to child components will not cause a re-render even if the value in the controller has changed.
-That's why you need `useSnapshot` to re-render when state changes.
+That's why you need `useControllerValue` to re-render when state changes.

 ### `useControllerWithValue`